AI Agent Factory

 Agents need managers too.

-The infrastructure that makes human teams productive — scheduling, task tracking, budgets, governance — makes agent teams productive too.
-Skip the management layer and you get chaos at machine speed.
+The infrastructure that makes human teams productive makes agent teams productive.
+Skip it and you get chaos at machine speed.

 Scheduling